nitindermohan/oak-new-docs/content/docs/manuals/flops-addon/flops-project-workflow/stages/stage-1-project-start.md

   │ projc3fd78f56b75 │ (1)      │ 6761bf5d59461659a24b1197 │
   ╰──────────────────┴──────────┴──────────────────────────╯
   ```
-  - A proj.. app that acts as a wrapper encompasing all current and future services that only belong to our project.
+  - A proj.. app that acts as a wrapper encompassing all current and future services that only belong to our project.
-    - We could create several project at the same time - each would get its own app.
+    - We could create several projects at the same time - each would get its own app.
   - A singleton observatory app is created that will be shared only among projects of the same user.
 - The manager creates and deployes a project observer service.
   ```bash